nxftwo/nware/README.md

 # nware
-Python payload generator and listener
+Python reverse-tcp payload generator and listener

 # Usage:
 Option 1 - Generate a payload, instructions are pretty self-explanatory.
 Note that when setting a name, a .py extension is not required.